Get insider access

 • The TV's processing is introducing color banding.

 With a high bit-depth signal played on a TV that supports it, more information is used to determine which colors are displayed.
-This allows the TV to differentiate between similar colors more easily and thereby minimize banding.
+This allows the TV to differentiate between similar colors more easily, minimizing banding.

 How to get the best results

 The TV needs to be able to accept true 10-bit signals from the source for a more detailed color.
-For minimal banding with TVs, you must watch a 10-bit media source on a 10-bit TV.
-When watching HDR media from an external device, like a UHD Blu-ray player, you should also make sure that the enhanced signal format setting on the TV is enabled for the input in question.
+For minimal banding with TVs, you must watch a 10-bit media source on a TV that can display 10-bit color.
+When watching or playing HDR media from an external device, like a UHD Blu-ray player or video game console, you should also ensure that the TV's enhanced signal format setting is enabled for the input in question.
 Leaving this disabled may result in banding.

-If you have met these steps and still see banding, try disabling any processing features that are enabled.
-Things like ‘Dynamic Contrast’ and white calibration settings can result in banding in the image.
-If you still see banding after trying different settings, it means the TV has gradient handling issues and there's not much you can do about it.
+If you have met these steps and still see banding, try turning off any enabled processing features.
+Things like 'Dynamic Contrast' and white calibration settings can result in banding in the image.
+A lot of TVs have a gradient smoothing feature that can enabled.
+These features can help reduce visible banding, but they also tend to remove fine details from the image, so a trade-off has to be made.
+If you still see banding after trying different settings, it means the TV has poor gradient handling, and there's not much you can do about it.

 Gradient enhancement settings